Xbox 360: Technical specifications

 The Xbox 360 uses the triple-core IBM designed Xenon as its CPU, with each core capable of simultaneously processing two threads, and can therefore operate on up to six threads at once.
 Graphics processing is handled by the ATI Xenos, which has 10 MB of eDRAM.
 Its main memory pool is 512 MB in size.

 Originally, the Xbox 360 was equipped with only 256 MB of RAM, but Epic, the Gears of War developer, demonstrated to Microsoft that the console should have 512 MB of RAM to deliver much better performance.
 When asked about this, Epic Games Executive Vice President Mark Rein said in 2006: "So the day they made the decision, we were apparently the first developer they called; we were at Game Developers Conference, was it two years ago, and then I got a call from the chief financial officer of MGS and he said 'I just want you to know you cost me a billion dollars' and I said, 'we did a favour for a billion gamers'."

 Various hard disk drives have been produced, including options at 20, 60, 120, 250, 320, or 500 GB.

 Accessories

-Many accessories are available for the console, including both wired and wireless controllers, faceplates for customization, headsets for chatting, a webcam for video chatting, dance mats and Gamercize for exercise, three sizes of memory units and five sizes of hard drives (20, 60, 120, 250 (initially Japan only, but later also available elsewhere) and 320 GB), among other items, all of which are styled to match the console.
+Many accessories are available for the console, including both wired and wireless controllers, faceplates for customization, headsets for chatting, a webcam for video chatting, dance mats and Gamercize for exercise, three sizes of memory units and six sizes of hard drives (20, 60, 120, 250 (initially Japan only, but later also available elsewhere), 320, and 500 GB), among other items, all of which are styled to match the console.

 In 2006, Microsoft released the Xbox 360 HD DVD Player.
 The accessory was discontinued in 2008 after the format war had ended in Blu-ray's favor.